RankMerging: A supervised learning-to-rank framework to predict links in large social network: Experiments

 \subsubsection{Supervised merging process}

-According to the description in~\ref{sec:principle}, $\phi_i$ are computed on $ \mathcal{G}_{learn} $ to discover $ \mathcal{E}_{cal}$ links, and then used to merge rankings on $ \mathcal{G}_{test} $ to discover $\mathcal{E}_{perf} $ links, applying the scaling factor $ f \approx 1.5 $ to adapt the $\phi_i$ learnt to the test rankings Cross-validation is made through a simple hold-out strategy.
-We will argue in the following that the user may aggregate as many rankings as possible: the information provided by different rankings may be redundant, but the merging process is such that the addition of a supplementary ranking is computationally cheap, and if a ranking does not bring additional information, it should simply be ignored during the learning process.
-As of the value of $g$, our numerical experiments show that the performance of the algorithm is robust over a sufficiently large range of values (see Table~\ref{tab:rankings}), and we extrapolate the best $g$ value on $ \mathcal{G}_{learn} $ for the aggregation on $ \mathcal{G}_{test} $.
+According to the description in~\ref{sec:principle}, $\phi_i$ are computed on $ \mathcal{G}_{L} $ to discover $ \mathcal{E}_{cal}$ links, and then used to merge rankings on $ \mathcal{G}_{T} $ to discover $\mathcal{E}_{perf} $ links.
+Note that we apply the scaling factor $ f \simeq 1.5 $, according to its definition in~\ref{desc-test-phase}, to adapt the $\phi_i$ learnt to the test rankings.
+Considering the value of $g$, it is fixed in order to obtain the best possible performance on the learning set.
+Our numerical experiments show that the performance of the algorithm is robust over a large range of values of $g$ (see Table~\ref{tab:rankings}).
+It is of course a desirable property, because if the results were varying a lot under small variations of $g$, it would make the parameter $g$ difficult to tune.
+Concerning feature selection, we argue in the following that the user may aggregate as many rankings as possible.
+In fact, the information provided by different rankings may be redundant, but the merging process is such that the addition of a supplementary ranking is computationally cheap.
+Moreover, if a ranking does not bring additional information, it should simply be ignored during the learning process.